KeelStack-me/.github/profile/README.md

 # ⚓ KeelStack

-### **Build Your Next Startup, Not Just Boilerplate.**
+### Build Your Next Startup, Not Just Boilerplate.

-KKeelStack is a company on a mission to deliver **production-oriented**, modular starter kits architected for the AI-assisted development era..
-We provide the essential, professional‑grade plumbing—Auth, Payments, Security, Database — so you can focus more on your unique idea and ship faster while owning all your equity.
+KeelStack delivers production-oriented, modular starter kits architected for the AI-assisted development era.
+We provide the essential, professional-grade plumbing — Auth, Payments, Security, Database — so you can focus on your unique idea and ship faster while owning all your code.

 KeelStack focuses on providing well-structured starting points.
 Final quality, security, and compliance depend on how the system is configured, reviewed, and operated.

-KeelStack is under active development and evolving in public.
-Early access will open progressively as each kit reaches production readiness.

 ---

 ## What KeelStack Is — and Is Not

 **KeelStack is:**
-- A set of production-ready, opinionated starter systems for real SaaS businesses
+- Production-ready, opinionated starter systems for real SaaS businesses
 - Built for founders who want full source ownership and long-term control
-- Designed to work *with* AI coding tools, not fight them
+- Designed to work with AI coding tools, not fight them

 **KeelStack is not:**
 - A boilerplate zip dump